mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 -   The are no requirements that the password contain a number.
 -   The password must not be the same as the current password.
 -   The password must expire after three months.
--   The user must be blocked during an hour after three failed log in attempts.
+-   The user must be blocked during an hour after three unsuccessful log in attempts.

 You would run the following commands to configure Greenplum Database to enforce these policies: